 I WANT ANSWERS!

-Discover what it means to take your passion of digital photography and turn it into an exciting, rewarding and fulfilling career at The Centre for Arts and Technology digital photography school ; one of the leading digital photography schools in Canada.
-Learn every aspect of the artistic, technical and historical sides of digital photography while compiling a professional portfolio through classroom, studio and real life assignments offered at the Centre for Arts and Technology digital photography school.
+Discover what it means to take your passion of digital photography and turn it into an exciting, rewarding and fulfilling career at Centre for Arts and Technology’s digital photography school.
+Start your photography learning journey and dive into the technical and historical sides of digital photography while compiling a professional portfolio through classroom, studio and real life assignments.
 Photography may have begun as a hobby for you, but you soon recognized the potential to turn your hobby into something more.
 You see beauty in what others may take for granted, and you know that the right lighting and composition can change the way we look at just about everything.
 The thought of working independently excites you and you can’t wait to share your vision with the world.
 Are you ready to make this vision a reality?